omeka/classic-enduser/docs/Admin/Appearance/Appearance_Settings.md

 In this section, you can set the maximum image sizes for the derivative images Omeka creates when you upload a file.

-For each of Fullsize and Thumbnail, you can set a number in pixels for the longest side of the image.
+For each of Fullsize and Thumbnail, you can set a number in pixels for the **longest side** of the image.
 For example, if you are uploading a 800x1000 pixel image, a setting of "100" as the thumbnail maximum would resize the image down to 80x100 pixels.

-A Square Thumbnail, instead, resizes the smallest edge down, and crops the excess from the longest side.
+A Square Thumbnail, instead, resizes the **smallest edge** of the image down, and crops the excess from the longest side.
 For example, if you are uploading a 800x1000 pixel image, a setting of "100" as the thumbnail maximum would resize the image down to 100x125 pixels and then crop 12.5 pixels from each side to display the center of the image.

-Note that these settings are general for the installation - the size at which thumbnails display on item browse, exhibit, and other pages may also depend on which theme you are using.
+Note that these settings are general **file sizes** for the installation - the sizes at which thumbnails **display** on item browse, exhibit, and other pages may also depend on which theme you are using.

 These following are the default settings for the three size constraints, in pixels: